Your saddle is one of the easiest things to upgrade to save weight and improve comfort.

 The rebirth of a classic design from the late 1970s, the Selle San Marco Concor Racing Fluoro Flash Edition is a firm, light, racing-orientated saddle.

 It's firm enough to provide a solid power base but offers enough flex to provide stability even on the longest of rides.
 It's a well made, supportive ride at a reasonable price.

-The top of Wiggle/CRC's range of own-brand saddles, this is an amazing deal for a saddle with carbon fibre rails.
+The top of Wiggle/CRC's range of own-brand saddles, this is an excellent deal for a 132g saddle with carbon fibre rails.
 We haven't tested this particular model, but we liked its cheaper kid brother, the titanium-railed Cosine Sprint.

-With its central cutaway, and rails Wiggle describes as having "calibrated stiffness for vibration damping", this should be a shade more suitable for endurance riding than the Sprint Titanium, but it's still very much a saddle for going fast.
+With its central cutaway this should be a shade more suitable for endurance riding than the Sprint Titanium, but it's still very much a saddle for going fast.